“Building a Financial model is as painful as having a child” – Pre-Seed, Edtech Founder

 How to build your first financial model

-It’s all about simplicity.
+It’s all about simplicity, the strength of your assumptions and how consistent your model is with your overall business.
 First, decide on the purpose of your model and which elements you need.
 Then, you can either DIY it or pay an expert to build your model.

 Many founders default to engaging consultants to build their first model.
 This is fine if you can afford the fees – up to £2,000- and the time it takes.
 But 99% of the time, the output will be overly complex and you will not be able to confidently present it to investors.